eduvpn/documentation/DISTRIBUTED_NODES.md

 ### VPN Configuration

-Update `/etc/vpn-server-node/vpn.example/config.yaml` to point the `apiUri` to `10.42.42.1`  and copy/paste the `userPass` from the controller node configuration from `/etc/vpn-ca-api/vpn.example/config.yaml` and `/etc/vpn-server-api/vpn.example/config.yaml` to allow this node to talk to the APIs.
+Update `/etc/vpn-server-node/vpn.example/config.yaml`, copy/paste the
+`userPass` from the controller node configuration from `/etc/vpn-ca-api/vpn.example/config.yaml` and `/etc/vpn-server-api/vpn.example/config.yaml` to allow this node to talk to the APIs.